sudhersan/employee_rest/README.md

 ## Pre-requisites
 * Docker container for MySql has to be running
 * Application logs are by default written in C:\Users\Public\Documents.Please change to expected folder in Application.properties file.
+* Jar file can be found in target folder.

 -------------------------------------------------------